ch3702/SAWS/README.md

 # SAWS: Stability-based Adaptive Window Selection

-This folder contains the code for implementing the algorithm Stability-based Adaptive Window Selection (SAWS) and reproducing the experiments in the paper "A Stability Principle for Learning under Non-Stationarity".
+This repository contains the code for implementing the algorithms and reproducing the experiments in the following paper:

+Huang, Chengpiao and Wang, Kaizheng.
+(2023).
+A stability principle for learning under non-stationarity. (https://arxiv.org/abs/2310.18304).

 ## Algorithms